read

 Actually, while we are here, don’t forget that when you are messing with public DNS it is possible that the queries are cached both on your local client (a windows machine in my case), and possibly on your DNS resolver for the duration of the existing TTL value for the zone.
 For the windows machine, “ipconfig /flushdns” might help you to speed things up.

-CNAME v Alias: CNAME is the record type, alias is what you go to.
-APEX record: A record type for the zone itself, like jmpesp.xyz.
-Why call out that first distinction for alias v cname (sounds like just terminology)?
-Because there are alias record that are not CNAMEs.
-Like the example below where the apex is an alias record (despite being an ‘A’ type resource)
+CNAME v Alias: CNAME is the DNS record type; alias is a Route 53 feature that lets AWS answer with the relevant target values for supported AWS resources.
+APEX record: A record at the root of the zone itself, like jmpesp.xyz.
+Why call out that first distinction for alias v CNAME (sounds like just terminology)?
+Because there are alias records that are not CNAMEs.
+Like the example below where the apex is an alias record despite being an A type resource.
+This matters because standard DNS does not allow a CNAME at the zone apex, but Route 53 alias records can solve that AWS-resource use case cleanly.

 What about wildcard records? anything.jmpesp.xyz -> (alias) -> www.jmpesp.xyz